 The best eye care teams leverage new technology to provide cutting-edge services to their patients.

 Not only does modern technology help you feel more comfortable during the appointment, but these tools also improve the accuracy and speed of your diagnosis.

-These personal references can be great, especially when you trust the person who is providing the recommendation.
+These personal references can be great, especially when you trust the person who provides the recommendation.

-A better solution is to ask your primary care physician for a referral.
-For example, suppose your primary care provider is helping with diabetes management.
-In that case, they might also provide a referral to a local ophthalmologist so you can have your eyes monitored as well.
+Another solution is to ask your primary care physician for a referral.
+For example, your primary care provider may help with diabetes management.
+In that case, they can provide a referral to a local ophthalmologist so you can also monitor your eyes for diabetic complications.

-Not only is the internet a great resource to find local providers, but you can also use the search engines to see what other people are saying about the eye doctor you are considering.
+Not only is the internet a great resource for finding local providers, but you can also use search engines to see what other people are saying about the eye doctor you are considering.

-When you need eye care services, you don’t want to wait for months before you can see an eye doctor.
-Ask about the provider’s availability so you can get the prompt service you deserve.
+When you need eye care services, you don’t want to wait months before seeing an eye doctor.
+Ask about the provider’s availability to get the prompt service you deserve.